Sofis Savvidou (Greece)

 Thermal structures of protoplanetary discs

-opacity that dust grains provide.
+The thermal structure of protoplanetary discs is regulated by their dust content and the opacity that dust grains provide.
 Therefore it is important to investigate the effect grain growth has on the disc structure.

 Supervisor: Bertram Bitsch (MPIA)